Wilm0rien/omip/README.md

 * you can delete the keys via delete button <34>
   * this will not delete the data stored for this character in the database
   * if you delete the last director of a corporation this corporation will not be visible anymore in the corporations tab
+* when ever you close the tool <35> all your settings are saved